pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 991-992

+This weekend I do a little code, I was needed relax me and that;s was I did, but finally I do code in Sunday at nine o'clock at the night.

 ##### Day 990 Pain

 The pain in my body for so many hours in front of the pc is giving me problems, I need to solve these pains.

 ##### Day 989 I am tired

 This day I only sleep 3 hours, productive deployments are hard, I need a big break.

 ##### Day 988 Grit

 I have been reading this book the last few days, with several of the ideas in this book I identify, I think it is time to form my path as a developer and set some goals.

 ##### Day 987 A little sick